JJJau03/moveo_RoboticArm_ROS2/README.md

 ### Gazebo Simulation
 The simulation setup for Gazebo is found in the `moveo_description` directory.
 You can modify the launch files to adjust the environment or robot behavior within Gazebo.

-## Contributing
-We welcome contributions to improve this project!
-If you'd like to contribute, please follow these steps:
-1. Fork this repository.
-2. Create a new branch for your feature or bug fix.
-3. Make changes and commit them.
-4. Push your branch and create a pull request.
-Make sure to follow the code style and best practices.
-If you are submitting a bug fix or enhancement, please create an issue first to discuss the changes

 ## Acknowledgements
 - **BCN3D**: The 3D design of the Moveo robotic arm was created by [BCN3D](https://www.bcn3d.com/bcn3d-moveo-the-future-of-learning-robotic-arm/).
 Their contributions to the physical design of the robot are greatly appreciated.